Areas of Study

 Because of its flexibility and ecumenical approach to sociology, the graduate program has long been an incubator for innovative and path-breaking work.
 It has proven to be a fruitful place for students interested in feminist scholarship.

-The program connects to the Women's and Gender Studies Program through faculty, courses that are cross-listed and the joint sociology and women's and gender studies master's degree program.
+The program connects to the Women's, Gender, and Sexuality Studies Program through faculty, courses that are cross-listed and the joint sociology and women's, gender, and sexuality studies master's degree program.

 There is a critical mass of feminist scholarship in the Boston area.
-Therefore, in addition to faculty members listed below, Brandeis graduate students have access to a number of outside colloquia, courses, teaching and research opportunities in the field of gender and feminist studies.
+Therefore, Brandeis graduate students have access to a number of outside colloquia, courses, teaching and research opportunities in the field of gender and feminist studies.

 The sociological study of health, illness and medicine is a vibrant part of the graduate and undergraduate curriculum.
 Courses examine the production of disease and the cultural meanings of illness, the social organization of the medical care system, the impact of science and technology upon health, the social meanings of genetics and new conceptualizations of the body and health.
 Related courses are offered on the sociology of aging, birth and death.
 Study of medical anthropology and health policy are available in cognate departments.